ROCm/Experimental_ROC/distro_install_scripts/Ubuntu/Ubuntu_16.04/src_install/README.md

 #### Configuring Your Account and Environment
 Running ROCm software requires some environment variables to be set so that binaries and libraries can be found when you try to run GPU-using software.
-This script will added these proper environment variables into your local account (your `~/.bash_profile`) to ease the use of ROCm software.
+This script will add these proper environment variables into your local account (your `~/.bash_profile`) to ease the use of ROCm software.

 Note that this script will **not** add your account into the `video` group.
 This is required to use ROCm, and these local installation scripts do not do this.